 Over the remainder of AMP6 and into AMP7, it is expected that Anglian Water will receive permanent equity injections from its owners, thus helping to reduce its level of gearing.
-We are currently assessing the mechanisms to deliver these equity injections.
+The first of these equity injections was made in October 2018 of £22 million.

-For reporting simplicity, we have assumed in the Business Plan that the receipt of the equity injections offsets the dividends paid by Anglian Water in App11 - Income statement.
+For reporting simplicity, we have assumed in tour Plan that the receipt of the equity injections offsets the dividends paid by Anglian Water in App11 - Income statement.